lamps-lab/ETDMiner/html_parser/README.md

 # Expected output
 parser.py will then store the JSON objects in a file called data.json

+After each university, there is an enter to show it is the end of that university.

-Then, the next Python file will read the data and insert into SQL database
+Then, insert.py will read the JSON data and insert into SQL database.

 # Details